Kirill-Bugaev/awesome-appwibar/README.md

 *  `width` (`*positive_number*`, default is `16`) sets wibar width.
 *  `scr` (`*awesome_screen*`, default is `awful.screen.focused()`) sets Awesome screen on which wibar will shown.
 If you create wibar for each screen in `awful.screen.connect_for_each_screen` function call then set this value equal to screen variable used in argument function (`s` above).
 *  `cs` (`base16.*color_scheme_name*`, default is `base16.solarized_dark`) sets color scheme for wibar.
 5 color schemes are available out of box: default light and dark, solarized light and dark, nord.
 You can add your own color scheme or import existing from [base16][] suite.
-*  `separator_width` (`*positive_number*`, default is `3`) sets free space separator between application icons width.
+*  `separator_width` (`*positive_number*`, default is `3`) sets width of free space separator between application icons.
 *  `transparency` (`true` or `false`, default is `false`) sets wibar transparency.
 Pseudo-transparency is used.
 *  `hide` (`true` or `false`, default is `false`) sets wibar autohide.
 *  `hidewidth` (`*positive_number*`, default is `3`) sets wibar width when it is hided.

 ### Adding applications

 To add application launcher to wibar you need first of all add application icon.
 You can find some icons in `/usr/share/icons` directory on your system.
-To add icon to wibar I recommend to copy icon file to `~/.config/awesome/wibars/app/icons/apps` directory (if your Awesome config directory is `~/.config/awesome` of course).
+To add icon to wibar I recommend copy icon file to `~/.config/awesome/wibars/app/icons/apps` directory (if your Awesome config directory is `~/.config/awesome` of course).
 Further I assume that you take my advice.
 You should add string is containing application name and icon file name to `iconlist.lua` configuration file (`~/.config/awesome/wibars/app/iconlist.lau` by default) after `iconlist` variable is defined:

 ```lua
 local iconlist = { }